If you’ve ever had potato salad turn mushy or bland, this one fixes that.

 - Preheat oven to 400 degrees Fahrenheit.

-- Meanwhile, make the dressing.
-In a large bowl, combine mayonnaise, sour cream, ranch dressing, parsley.
-Cover and let the flavors blend in the fridge for 30 minutes.
+- In a large bowl, combine mayonnaise, sour cream, ranch dressing, and parsley.
+Cover and refrigerate 30 minutes to let flavors blend.

 - Cook bacon on a dry nonstick pan over medium heat until crispy (or to the desired liking).
 Set aside paper towels to drain the excess fat.